wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/optimize-network-traffic/includes/5-exercise-avoid-throttling-implement-throttling-strategies.md

 httpResponseTask.Wait();
 ```

-In the case of a successful response, return the deserialized response back to the caller to display the messages.
+If there's a successful response, return the deserialized response back to the caller to display the messages.

 Add the following lines to the top of the **Program.cs** file to update the `using` statements: